MisakaRinOwO/UE5-Grid-Experiment/README.md

 A focused Unreal Engine 5 C++ gameplay systems experiment for testing reusable grid logic across multiple gameplay scenarios.

-The project started as a UE5 C++ learning exercise and has grown into a small grid-framework prototype: one shared `AGridManager` core provides grid data, coordinate conversion, obstacle state, and A* pathfinding, while each level uses a different Player Controller / scenario layer to test a different gameplay use case.
+The project started as a UE5 C++ learning exercise and has grown into a small grid-framework prototype: one shared `AGridManager` core provides grid data, coordinate conversion, obstacle state, terrain movement cost, reachable-cell queries, and A* pathfinding.
+Each level uses a different Player Controller / scenario layer to test a different gameplay use case.

 ## Project Goals